Powerful Database Migration

 Functional for a period of 30 days with some features limited.

-Conversion of MySQL database to Interbase using Full Convert
+Conversion of dBase database to MySQL using Full Convert

 Purposeaaa of this tutorial is to show you basic use of Full Convert.
 To learn about advanced features such as built-in scheduler, data type customization, project customization rules, logging etc., take a look at the video tutorials.

-The MySQL to Interbase conversion using Full Convert is easy and you need to do just a few quick steps:
+The dBase to MySQL conversion using Full Convert is easy and you need to do just a few quick steps:

 - Connect to your source and target database